Mid and full-market rents

 Our sister company Lowther Homes has mid-market and market rent homes across the West and Central Scotland.
 Find out more about both below.

-Mid-market rent homes offer alternative affordable housing for customers who work and who earn up between £21,000 and £40,000.
+Mid-market rent homes offer alternative affordable housing for customers who work and who earn under £40,000.

 These customers have no priority for social housing, but cannot afford to buy their own home or pay full-market rents.

-Our sister company Lowther Homes has mid-market homes across the West and Central Scotland.
+Our sister company Lowther Homes has mid-market homes across west and central Scotland.

 We also have a small portfolio of market rent properties to suit the professional household.